 But in conjunction with those churches and with God’s grace it flourishes in its ministry: hundreds attend our Farm Street Mass, attendance is growing steadily at St James’s and we are regularly humbled and inspired by positive feedback.

 Would you like to hear the choir sing live?
-Soul Sanctuary sing contemporary gospel music at Farm Street Catholic Church (6.15pm, last Sunday of the month) and St James's Piccadilly (6pm, second Sunday of every month).
+Soul Sanctuary sing contemporary gospel music at Farm Street Catholic Church (5.30pm, third Sunday of the month) and St James's Piccadilly (6pm, first Sunday of every month).
 All are welcome, just turn up!